tleefmann/news/README.md

 3. On which days did more than 1% of requests lead to errors?

 are answered using three individual SQL querys.
-The query results are collected and printed as formated text into the command line.
+The query results are collected and printed as formatted text into the command line.